vineethkumarv/sv-wiki/Control-Flow.md

 ### 6. break

-Break is use to terminate the any loop .
+A break is used to terminate any loop.
 Generally, we use break after giving the condition in code using the if statement.

-We can use break statement in any loop(for , while , do-while), for terminating the execution of loop .
-It is always use inside the loop.
+We can use break statements in any loop(for, while, do-while), for terminating the execution of a loop.
+It is always used inside the loop.

 **Syntax** - `break;`

-Below example will show ,how to terminate the loop using the break statement .
+The below example will show, how to terminate the loop using the break statement.

 **lab link** -
 https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_SiliconCrew/break_continue/break_continue.sv